Movies are not reality. I’m pretty sure this is a good place to start. Unity. We can all agree that movies are not real.

 Because of my experience, this stuff really drives me nuts, and if I had close neighbors they’d hear me yelling at my television.

-Two people are running, running, and they get to the car, and then they stop to chat about their relationship, or kiss or something that has nothing to do with survival.
+Two people are running, running, running, and they finally get to the car, so they stop to chat about their relationship, or kiss, or something that has nothing to do with survival.
 Ahhhhggggg!
-This is for all for the dramatic effect, and has nothing to do with survival.
+This is for dramatic effect only, and has nothing to do with survival.

 When a real human is in a real situation in which their real life is in danger, they will get the hell out of that situation as soon as possible and put the danger as far away from them as possible.
 This is the reality of survival and it’s not as dramatic as hanging around while the audience cringes.